kunwang/absnetwork/README.md

 # absnetwork
-A network foundation frame base on Alamorefire and ObjectMapper
+A network foundation framework based on Alamorefire and ObjectMapper